ontodev/valve.rs/README.md

     (5 rows)

 Here, **row_number** is a fixed identifier assigned to each row at the time of creation, while **row_order**, which in principle might change multiple times throughout the lifetime of a given row, is used to manipulate the logical order of rows in the table.
 The **message** column, in this example, conveys that the value 'd' of the column "foo" in row 3, and the value 'e' of the same column in rows 4 and 5, are duplicates of already existing values of that column, which happens to be a primary key, and are therefore invalid.
 We can also see, from the **history** column, that there has been one change, in which one of values in row 3, namely the value of the column "child", has been changed from 'z' to 'g'.
 Finally, the names of the columns to the right of the **history** column correspond to the column names of the source table and will therefore vary from table to table.
-Normally these column names are specified in the header of a '.tsv' file from which the source data is read, though see **BELOW** for alternate input data formats and table options.
+Normally these column names are specified in the header of a '.tsv' file from which the source data is read, though see [below](#further-information-on-path) for alternate input data formats and associated table options.
 In any case the data contained in the columns to the right of the **history** column will exactly match the contents of the source table unless the data has been edited since it was initially loaded.

 For the example below we will assume that a file named `table6.tsv` exists on your hard disk in your current working directory with the following contents: